michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 22. But when he heard that Arkelaos was the king in Jehud, instead of Herodes his father, he was afraid to go thither: and it was shown to him in a dream, that he should go into the region of Galila.

 23. And he came and dwelt in a city which is called Natsrath.
-So would be fulfilled that which was spoken by the prophet, that a NazareneNatsroio. he should be called.
+So would be fulfilled that which was spoken by the prophet, that a Nazarene

 ## Matthew 3

-1. NOW in those days came JuchanonOr, Yu'hanan. the Baptizer preaching in the desert of Jehud,
+1. NOW in those days came Juchanon

 2. and saying, Repent! the kingdom of heaven hath drawn nigh.